nx-lr/protea/readme.md

     import export using
     debug assert where

-    true false null void nan infin
-    it this that super self target
-    params ctor proto pro
+An identifier should not begin with any number of keywords in any order as mentioned above, otherwise it is a syntax error.
+This is a special case both for the grammar and the parser.

 ### Identifiers

-3nity defines an identifier as any sequence of letters, digits, combining marks, underscores (Unicode `Pc`) and dashes (Unicode `Pd`), provided that it starts with a letter or underscore, and does not end in a dash.
+3nity defines an identifier as any sequence of letters, digits, combining marks, underscores (Unicode `Pc`) and dashes (Unicode `Pd`), provided that it starts with a letter or underscore, and does not end in any number of trailing dashes.

 The regular expression is: